Shinkrbs/obsidian_notes/002 Courses/Data Mining/001 - Module One.md

 Select relevant data by defining the question you want to answer.
 Start by looking at the available data and determining which fields or measurements are relevant to your question.

 ---
+# 1.3 Business Understanding

+## Data Analytics for Business Insights

+Tags:  #DataAnalytics #BusinessInsights

+**Data Science** enables businesses to better understand the impact if their products and services, adjusts their methods and goals and provide the customers with better products faster.

+**Trend Analysis**: identifies trends in purchases.

+**Analytics**: can also be used to predict customer behaviors, gauge user satisfaction and even to identify patterns that can be used to train machines to perform complex functions.

+---
+## Social Examples

+Tags: #OCHA

+The **United Nations Office for the Coordination of Humanitarian Affairs (OCHA)** provides information management services to the humanitarian community by gathering and sharing data.

+The **Humanitarian Data Exchange (HDX)**, is a source that provides workers from the **United Nations, (UN)**, **non-governmental organizations(NGOs)**, government and universities with the tools to improve data sharing during times of crisis.

+**Predective Analysis**: can focus humanitarian efforts on preventive, rather than reactive, actions.

+---
+## What Did I Learn in this Module?

+Tags: #Review

+### What is Data?

+**Data** is created through many modern daily activities.

+**Organizations** gather this data and apply data analytics to inform practical business applications.

+**Three Main Types of Data**:
+1. Observed Data
+2. Volunteered Data
+3. Inferred Data

+The **correct data visualization** can intuitively present complex data patterns and trends.

+**Data Visualization**
+1. Line Chart
+2. Column Chart
+3. Bar Chart
+4. Pie Chart
+5. Scatter Plot

+The main factors to consider when choosing a visualization are:

+- The number of variables to be shown
+- The number of data points, or units of information, in each variable
+- Whether the data illustrates changes over time
+- The need to make comparison or correlation between different groups of data points.

+### Data is All Around Us

+**Data Analysis**: begins with understanding the types of data.

+***Data is either defined as quantitative or qualitative**

+Quantitative Data: is divided into **discrete and continuous data**.

+The **data type** tell a system how to interpret the data's value, so the system can perform operations to transform and use the data in computations.

+Data Types include:

+- String
+- Integer
+- Floating Point
+- Data and Time
+- Boolean

+The data should be categorized as **structured** or **unstructured** before it is processed, stored, and analyzed.
+After data is defined and selected, it becomes relevant in determining the questions to be answered.

+### Business Understanding

+**Data Science**: enables businesses to better understand the impact of their products and services, adjust their methods and goals, and provide their customers with better products faster.

+**Trend Analysis**: is one way to gain insights into key performance indicators (KPI) overtime.